 - Which information shared will be considered as a data breach?

-and many more such questions
+and many more such questions.

 - Once the information is successfully delivered then all the rights are possessed by the receiving party.
 Any information received from third parties in such cases has a non-disclosure obligation.

-- Also, awareness of public statements or disclosures is not included under it.
+- Awareness of public statements or disclosures.

-2. Ownership/ Rights
+4.2 Ownership/ Rights

-There are 4 types of intellectual property rights
+There are 4 types of intellectual property rights;

 - Trade secrets